Climate Corps® US Hosts

 Who should apply?

-Private and public sector organizations with the capacity to directly hire a fellow for 10-12 weeks at a rate of at least $1,400/week in the summer of 2026 are invited to apply.
-If you are interested in applying to host a fellow, first reach out to our team to express interest using the form at the bottom of this page.
-After chatting with our team, organizations will apply by filling out a host application.
-The application will open in late August and the deadline to apply to host a fellow in 2026 is December 18, 2025.
+Private and public sector organizations with the capacity to directly hire a fellow for 10-12 weeks at a rate of at least $1,400/week are invited to apply.
+If you are interested in applying to host a fellow, connect with our team to talk through whether there's a fit, then apply using the host application form.
+After chatting with our team, organizations apply by filling out a host application.
+The host application opens August 24, 2026.
+The deadline is December 18, 2026.

 What projects will be prioritized?